damurka/cancerscreening/README.md

 The goal of `cancerscreening` is to provide a easy way to download cancer screening data from the Kenya Health Information System (KHIS).

 ## Installation
-You can install the development version of rKenyaCensus from GitHub with:
+You can install the development version of cancerscreening from Github with:
 ```{r}
 #install.package('devtools')
 devtools::install_github('damurka/cancerscreening')